St Jerome’s Laneway Festival, Silo Park, Auckland 2015 - Stella Gardiner

 In 2009, in Auckland, Mark Kneebone – formerly of drum and bass duo Paradigm – was working in the local music industry when a mutual friend of Rogers, David Benge, alerted him that Laneway was looking to move into New Zealand.
 They arranged a meeting, and despite having no previous festival experience, he quickly became involved in bringing the festival to Auckland in 2010.

-“I met Danny.
-And it was pretty loose.
+“I met Danny and it was pretty loose.
 We had hamburgers at lunchtime at this conference, and by the end of it he was like, we should do this festival together.
 Then at the same time, Ben Howe had started Mystery Girl Presents, and he and I were mates, and Danny was like, why don’t we rope Ben in?
 And I was like, yeah, totally.”

 Howe had already started working with Danny Rogers and his team, bringing some of the Laneway bands to New Zealand as sideshows – Stereolab and a few others.